MonoGame/MonoGame/Documentation/articles/getting_started/1_creating_a_new_project_vsm.md

 This guide will walk you through building a starter game with MonoGame using a Mac and Visual Studio for Mac.

+> Note, Please check the [migration guide](~/articles/migrate38.md) for any projects still based on MonoGame 3.7 or below.

 ## Prerequisites

 Please ensure your development environment meets the prerequisites listed on the [MonoGame requirements guide](~/articles/introduction/requirements.md).